aws-powertools/powertools-lambda-java/docs/utilities/idempotency.md

     ```

 ### Required resources
 Before getting started, you need to create a persistent storage layer where the idempotency utility can store its state - your Lambda functions will need read and write access to it.
+As of now, [Amazon DynamoDB](https://aws.amazon.com/dynamodb/) and [Redis](https://redis.io/) are the supported persistnce layers.

+#### Using Amazon DynamoDB as persistent storage layer

-As of now, Amazon DynamoDB is the only supported persistent storage layer, so you'll need to create a table first.
+If you are using Amazon DynamoDB  you'll need to create a table.

 **Default table configuration**